 For many people who experienced abuse in New Jersey’s juvenile detention centers, the idea of taking legal action might feel overwhelming or unclear.
 But the law does provide a path forward, especially now that the state has extended the amount of time survivors have to file a civil claim.

-This update matters because it gives people the chance to come forward when they are ready, not according to a deadline that may have passed long ago.
+This update matters because it gives people the chance to step forward when they are ready, not according to a deadline that may have passed long ago.
 Survivors can now file claims for what happened in youth detention, including the emotional and physical toll those experiences left behind.

 Legal professionals who work on these cases often take the lead on gathering documents, contacting institutions, and filing the right paperwork.
 That support can be important, especially when someone is trying to process something deeply personal.
 It also helps ensure deadlines are met and that the case is built on strong evidence.